centreon/centreon-plugins/centreon-plugins/docs/en/developer/guide.rst

                         ...
                         );

-Then, Declare the module :
+Then, Declare the module:

 .. code-block:: perl

   1;

-A description of the plugin is needed to generate the documentation :
+A description of the plugin is needed to generate the documentation:

 .. code-block:: perl